-Opioid analgesics should be converted to the appropriate parenteral formulation; oral morphine should be switched to subcutaneous diamorphine and oral oxycodone to subcutaneous oxycodone.
+Opioid analgesics should be converted to the appropriate parenteral formulation; oral morphine should be switched to subcutaneous morphine and oral oxycodone to subcutaneous oxycodone.
 Transdermal opioids should be continued.
 However, renal impairment may require an opioid switch to oxycodone or alfentanil.
 Please contact the Specialist Palliative Care Team for advice.

 A continuous subcutaneous infusion (CSCI, syringe pump) may also be required to control symptoms of agitation, respiratory secretions or intestinal obstruction.
-The syringe pumps used in Calderdale are the McKinley T34 syringe pumps.
+The syringe pumps used in Calderdale are the McKinley T34 or BD Bodyguard T syringe pumps.